Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

   Traceability offline mode
 ```

      * Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure.

-5. Install the agent.
+Step 5.
+Install the agent.

 After all questions are answered, the Axway Central CLI will create an Amplify platform environment that will host the usage report, as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration / the public-private key to manage the communication from the agent to the Platform), based on the provided answers.